democvidev/democvidev/README.md

 - 👋 Hi, I’m @democvidev
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Java Script
+- 🌱 I’m currently learning PHP
 - 💞️ I’m looking to collaborate on Full Stack Projects
 - 📫 How to reach me ?